Why do we Keep Repeating the Same Relationship Patterns?

 Avoidant/Dismissive Attachment

-In childhood, their carers were able to meet their basic needs, but may have felt uncomfortable with expressing their emotions.
+In childhood they may have felt uncomfortable with expressing their emotions.
 As adults, they might struggle to understanding and accept their deeper feelings in a relationship.

 Disorganised Attachment